NFTs and Photography

 NFTs And Photography

 When most people think of NFTs, what immediately comes to mind are highly pixelated digital art, cartoons, and GIFs.
 Some of this art is genuinely compelling work and deserves our respect.
 Others, however, are no more than non-fungible, tokenized gimmicks (an audio file of a fart was minted and sold on an NFT marketplace just recently).
 But photography, still in the NFT infancy stage for the most part, is on the rise.
 Several marketplaces have reported a marked increase in both photography NFTs minted and sold over the past few months.
-NFT platforms such as Focus Market are even connecting buyers and sellers of photography work exclusively.
+Some NFT platforms are even connecting buyers and sellers of photography work exclusively.

 If this trend continues, photographers will be able to significantly supplement their incomes with a minimal amount of invested time or effort.
 In fact, experts expect demand for some of the trendy digital art to wane as collectors seek out higher quality art, including photographic images.